U.S. Biodiesel Distribution

 The last decade has seen increased awareness of the economic benefits of biodiesel blending in the United States.
 As a result, a number of U.S. fuel retailers are now offering blends above the EPA-suggested B5 (5% biodiesel).
 This has led to greater than expected demand for biodiesel blends in many markets.

 Our American biodiesel distribution network is continuously expanding to meet demand along major transportation corridors, even in regions distant from production.

 Regional Partner Associations

-Founded in 1952, the California Fuels & Convenience Alliance (CFCA) is the industry’s statewide trade association representing the needs of independent wholesale and retail marketers of gasoline, diesel, lubricating oils and other petroleum products; transporters of those products; and retail convenience store operators.
+Founded in 1952, the California Fuels & Convenience Alliance (CFCA) is the fuel industry’s statewide trade association.
+Its members include independent wholesale and retail marketers of gasoline, diesel, lubricating oils and other petroleum products.

-The B20 Club recognizes a select group of Illinois-based organizations with strong commitments to run fleets on biodiesel blends of 20 percent or greater.
+The B20 Club recognizes a select group of Illinois-based organizations with strong commitments to running fleets on biodiesel blends of 20 percent or greater.
 The club was born from a partnership between the Illinois Soybean Association and the American Lung Association.

-Chicago Area Clean Cities is a nonprofit coalition of stakeholders from government, private business, academia, scientific research, and energy and environmental services working together to promote the use of clean fuels and clean fuel vehicles throughout the Chicago metropolitan area.
+Chicago Area Clean Cities (CACC) is a nonprofit coalition of stakeholders from government, private business, academia, and environmental services.
+Members work together to promote the use of clean fuels and clean fuel vehicles throughout the Chicago metropolitan area.